fftestusr/2020Detroit/README.md

 ## PowerShell Script
 This is a very simple PowerShell script that could be understand quickly but not very efficient as it is a simple for iteration call with time complexity of O(n).

+## Python Script
+Slightly faster than the PowerShell one using the grequests module but still simple without any optimization.
+Also, not sure if the website will block the request considering about 170K request sent with this script by grequests.